itteco/embedjs/README.md

 Also, if you use Iframely default CDN for iFrames, no action is required as well.

-But if you use ["bring your own CDN"](https://iframely.com/docs/cdn) option, and do need to self-host the script, than you also need to configure CDN's domain name.
+But if you use ["bring your own CDN"](https://iframely.com/docs/cdn) option, and do need to self-host the script, then you also need to configure CDN's domain name.
 It is because embed.js script works with Iframely iFrames on your page, and it is critical that it can find such iFrames by src.

 To configure your own CDN add it as `?cdn=` query-string param if you source file separately, or, if you mix it with other scripts: